 This is how it works in your (future) place of residence

-Municipality of Land van Cuijk: Paying property tax (OZB) on a property
+Municipality of Land van Cuijk: Paying the sewage charge

-Are you unable to pay the amount in the OZB assessment?
-You can ask the municipality whether you are entitled to an exemption for (part of) the amount.
-That exemption is referred to as kwijtschelding .
-You can apply for an exemption via 0031-485854000.
+You can ask the municipality whether you are entitled to an exemption in respect of (part of) the charge.
+That is referred to as kwijtschelding.

 Do you disagree with the sewage charge?
 You can object via 0031-485854000.